EDITORS AND ASSESSMENT SERVICES

 - The Editorial Freelancers Association is a similar organization in the USA.
 Its website includes a Code Of Fair Practice defining ethical standards for freelancers and their clients, as well as an excellent job board where requests for editors can be posted for free.
 There’s also this helpful chart of common rates for editorial services.

 - The Editors’ Association of Canada, another national professional organization, provides training and certification for editors.
 Its website hosts a discussion of professional editing standards, and a downloadable standard freelance editorial agreement.

-- The Institute of Professional Editors Limited is the professional editors’ association in Australia.
+- The Institute of Professional Editors Limited (IPEd) is the professional editors’ association in Australia.
 Its website includes the Australian Standards for Editing Practice, which identify and define the knowledge and skills expected of experienced Australian editors.
 The Institute offers an accreditation program for Australian editors.